 Airless sprayers come with a wide range of tip sizes that determine both the orifice size and the fan speed, in addition to a range of tank sizes.
 Fan size refers to how broad the spray is when measured from a distance of one foot, while orifice size refers to the size of the hole through which the water is sprayed at a rate of gallons per minute.

 You may customize the paint sprayer’s spray pattern, spray speed, and paint coat thickness for optimal results.
 Some sprayers also include a garden hose attachment, making it simpler to cleanse them with water after use.

 The flexibility to take your work with you is crucial, so if you can, go for a portable type like a backpack or rolling cart.
 While handheld variants are serviceable, they need frequent paint refilling while working on a large job and may become cumbersome after prolonged use.
 You should also think about how it will be powered; electric models need an outlet, cordless ones have to be charged after use, and gas ones require refilling.

 RELATED: best airless paint sprayer reviews

-The capacity of paint sprayers varies among brands.
-Some versions of paint sprayers have bigger reservoirs or may siphon paint straight from a can or drum, while others have a cup-shaped design that holds around a quart of paint.
-Both gravity feed (cup on top) and conventional feed (cup at the bottom) varieties of cup sprayers are commercially available (cup on the bottom).
+The capacity of paint sprayers varies depending on the brand.
+Some paint sprayers have larger reservoirs or may siphon paint directly from a can or drum, but others have a cup-shaped design that contains around a quart of paint.
+Cup sprayers are commercially available in both gravity feed (cup on top) and conventional feed (cup on bottom) versions.

 Airless Paint Sprayer